Laryngeal cancer research

-If you are interested in taking part in a clinical trial, visit our database of clinical trials in the UK.
-Choose 'laryngeal cancer' from the dropdown menu box and click 'find'.
+If you are interested in taking part in a clinical trial for laryngeal cancer, visit our database of clinical trials in the UK.
 If you find a trial you are interested in, print it off and take it to your own specialist.
 If the trial is suitable for you, your doctor will need to refer you to the research team.
 The database also has information about closed trials and trial results.

 The new approaches here are the subject of ongoing research.
 Until researchers complete their studies and find new effective treatments, these experimental treatments cannot be used as standard therapy for cancer of the larynx.

 Here is a video on experiences of taking part in a clinical trial:

 View a transcript of the video (Opens in a new window)

 Research is going on into cancer prevention.
 Using medicines or other agents, such as diet, to help stop a cancer developing is called chemoprevention.

 Scientists are always looking at different types of drugs to see if they can help to prevent cancer.
 One group of drugs in clinical trials for head and neck cancers is retinoids.
 Retinoids are chemicals similar to vitamin A.